Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Abstract

-This review details the various roles of the fundamental constants in the laws of physics and in the construction of the International System of units since it now depends strongly on them.
-This requires to distinguish fundamental units and fundamental parameters.
-Then, the relations between the constants, the tests of the local position invariance and of the universality of free fall are exposed, as well as the construction of field theories that account for ``varying constants'' and the motivations arising from high-energy physics and string theory.
+This review details the various roles of the fundamental constants in the laws of physics and in the construction of the International System of units, which now depends strongly on them.
+This requires to distinguish the concepts of \emph{fundamental units} and \emph{fundamental parameters}.
+Then, the relations between constants, the tests of the local position invariance and of the universality of free fall are presented, as well as the construction of field theories that account for ``varying constants'' and the motivations arising from high-energy physics and string theory.
 From a theoretical perspective any varying fundamental parameter is related to a dynamical field, the dynamics of which is dictated from the whole theory so that it remains fully consistent: no arbitrary law of variation has to be postulated.
 Then, the main experimental and observational constraints that have been obtained from atomic clocks, the Oklo phenomenon, Solar system observations, meteorite dating, quasar absorption spectra, stellar physics, pulsar timing, the cosmic microwave background and big bang nucleosynthesis are described.
-It details the basics of each system, its dependence with respect to some primary parameters the variation of which can be constrained from observations, the known systematic effects and the most recent constraints that have been set.
-It also describes how these primary parameters can be related to the fundamental constants and the model-dependencies that it involves.
-Both time and space variation are considered.
+It details the basics of each system, its dependence with respect to the primary parameters the variation of which can be constrained from observations, the known systematic effects and the most recent constraints.
+It also describes how these primary parameters can be related to the fundamental constants and the model-dependencies that is involved.
+Both time and space variations are considered.
 To finish, it contains a short discussion on the more speculative possibility of understanding the numerical values of the fundamental parameters in view of the apparent fine-tuning that they confront us with, by invoking anthropic arguments.
-Given the huge increase of data and constraints and the difficulty to standardize them, a general scheme to present experimental and observational results and to construct a collaborative data base that will be more efficient for the community and allow us for better traceability, is proposed.\\
+Given the huge increase of data and constraints and the difficulty to standardize them, a general scheme to present experimental and observational results and to construct a collaborative data base that will be more efficient for the community and allow us for better traceability, is proposed.

 \keywords{general theory of gravitation, fundamental physical constants, theoretical cosmology, metrology, system of units}